corgimaman/bookSearch-MERN/README.md

 ![save](./assets/save-demo.gif)
 You can navigate to your saved books using the link in the Nav bar, and remove books you no longer want to keep as part of your collection.
 ![savedBooks](./assets/saved-demo.gif)

+## History

+This application was a working RESTful API that was refactored into a GraphQL API built with Apollo server.
+The REST API was replaced with Apollo Server GraphQL queries and mutations to fetch and modify data.
+The authentication middleware was adjusted to work in context of the GraphQL API.
+An Apollo Provider was created, so the requests would communicate with the Apollo Server.

 ## License
 This project is licensed under the MIT license.